A-Vadali/Cs_Club/_posts/2017-08-31-happy-haskelling.md

 | 4 | 3 |
 | 1 | 2 |

 Each input maps to one output.
-Note having the same output from the different outputs is allowed.
+Having the same output from the different inputs is allowed.

 | First Name | Last Name |
 | --- | --- |